 - personality change

 You may experience early morning headaches because of another health condition.
 Headaches can be a symptom of a variety of conditions and may not be caused by your sleep patterns at all.
 Conditions that

 Make sure to discuss all symptoms you experience with your doctor.
 You may be diagnosed with a different condition altogether.

 Early morning headaches should be treated according to their cause.
-Depending on the cause, you may be able to manage the headaches yourself by getting a higher quality of sleep or changing your pillow.
-Your headaches may also require a conversation with your doctor.
-Once you and your doctor determine the cause, the headaches should get better with appropriate treatment.
+Depending on the cause, you may be able to manage the headaches yourself with lifestyle changes, a new pillow, or better sleep management.